 Do you want to save money on college tuition?

-Figuring out what you want to do with your life is one of the main advantages of community college
+You can figure out what you want to do with your life in community college.

 Community Colleges offer small classes